News

 We don't want the outside to cook before the inside can.

-Once it's at a rolling boil, you want to take it off the heat, cover, and set your timer.
+Once it's at a rolling boil, you want to take it off the heat, cover it, and set your timer.

 Between four and 16 minutes, depending on how you like your yolks cooked.